Chapter 1:

 “Bye!”

 “See you guys at school tomorrow!”
-Sakura called out, already halfway down the block.
-Then she rounded a corner and disappeared.
+Sakura voice echoed out, already halfway down the block.

-The streets of Sapporo were quieter now that school was back in session.
-The glow of many street lamps stretched across the wet pavement, their lights twinkling over a vast sea of puddles.
+The streets of Sapporo were quieter now with the new semester in session.
+The illumination of street lamps stretched across the damp pavement, casting sparkles over the vast sea of puddles.

-It all began when Sakura, in her usual fashion, had yanked the three of them out of the music room one day during their first year.
+Sakura, in her usual fashion, had yanked the three of them out of the music room one day during their first year of high school.

-Now they were in their second year at Hoshino High School, and so far, it was going surprisingly well.
+Now they were starting their second term as second years at Hoshino High School, and so far, it was going better than expected.
 It was as if they'd broken a barrier and things were finally looking up for the band.
-More gigs were coming in than ever before, and the four of them had even started receiving compliments at school—sometimes from complete strangers.
+More gigs were coming in than ever before, and the four of them had even started receiving compliments at school.
+Sometimes from complete strangers.

 For Haruki, balancing school, the band, and workload was quickly turning into a juggling act, but she was determined to make it all work.
 If not for herself, then for her friends.

-She didn’t have many close friends growing up.
-Or at least, that she could remember.
-Strangely, her life was all but a blur before high school.
+She couldn't recall having many close friends growing up.
 Perhaps it was because she had only recently come out of her shell, or perhaps it was because she seemed to move schools every few months due to her father's work.

 Or maybe she just had memory loss… That might've been it.